720kb/angular-tooltips/Readme.md

 ```
 ##Options
-Angularjs tooltips allows you to use some options via `attribute`  data
+Angular tooltips allows you to use some options via `attribute` data

 ####Tooltip position
 You can set your tooltip to show on `left` or `right` or `top` or `bottom` position